Glechoma hederacea aka Ground Ivy

 Ground Ivy, Creeping Charlie, Gill Over The Ground

-How to care for Ground Ivy
+How difficult is it to take care of Ground Ivy

 Ground Ivy requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.